mondskiez/ansible_control/README.md

 Take note of the trailing commands after the play:

-1. -K
+To run the play with the sudo password of the server defined in hosts.yml
-"to run the play with the sudo password of the server defined in hosts.yml"
+    -K

-2. --limit 'hostname1,hostname2,hostname3'
+To run the playbook against a specified number of hosts only"

-"to run the playbook against a specified number of hosts only"
+    --limit 'hostname1,hostname2,hostname3'

-3. -e "ansible_user=youruser"
+To override the default ansible_user defined in hosts.yml
-"to override the default ansible_user defined in hosts.yml"
+    -e "ansible_user=youruser"